Benguet bush warbler

 The Benguet bush warbler (Locustella seebohmi), also known as the Benguet grasshopper-warbler, is a songbird species.
 Formerly placed in the "Old World warbler" assemblage, it is now placed in the newly recognized family Locustellidae.
-L. seebohmi was formerly known as russet bush warbler, but that name is now restricted to L. mandelli, formerly included in L. seebohmi as a subspecies but now considered a separate species.
 It is found in the mountains of northern Luzon in the Philippines.

 Description

 EBird describes the bird as "A fairly small, slender bird of lower montane grassy valleys.
 Warm brown above and on the belly, with a white throat and a faintly streaked grayish chest.
 Note indistinct pale brow and pale barring across the base of the undertail.
 Very skulking.
 Similar to Long-tailed Bush-Warbler, but has shorter tail and grayish rather than deep brown underparts.
 Also similar to Philippine Bush-Warbler but with less distinct pale eyebrow.
 Song is a sequence of piercing and grating ringing notes repeated at regular intervals."

+Previously placed in Bradypterus but is now in Locustella.
+It was formerly conspecific with the Russet bush warbler.This species is monotypic and has no subspecies.

+Ecology and behavior

+Nothing is known about its ecology.
+It is presumed to feed on insects.
+It is most vocal in February.